Connecting data sources will unify your operations, but the process can often be challenging.

 Alternatively, might a two-way (bi-directional) flow be needed for sync between systems?
 This is common in environments where near real-time interaction between different business areas is necessary.

-Deciding the flow direction will affect the dynamics of your data strategy and the infrastructure’s complexity to support this integration.
+Deciding the flow direction will affect the dynamics of your strategy.
 Specifically, bi-directional integration adds increased complexity to manage data consistency, error handling, and performance loads.

 3. How frequently should your data sync?